World-Simp-Friends/.github/profile/README.md

 ### Ticketing & Commerce

-We develop the platforms and workflows used to run WS&F events and activities, including:
+We develop the platforms and workflows used to run WS&F events and activities:

 - Ticket sales, orders, and payments
 - Event registration and attendee management